Esterjudith/React-Photo-Gallery/README.md

 # About the project

 Art is a form of expression and what better way to express it than with photography.
-This app showcase ready available photography in a gallery.
+This app showcase readily available photography in a gallery.

 Live link: https://react-photo-gallery.cyclic.app/